Teen Animal Care Volunteer Program

 • Teens must be actively attending high school.

-• The registered teen and a parent must attend the on-site orientation and the teen must attend the two training sessions.
+• The registered teen and a parent or legal guardian must attend the on-site orientation, and the teen must also attend the training session immediately following.
 No exceptions will be made.
-Please make sure you are both available on the orientation date for your chosen session and the teen is available for the one hour training sessions on both dates.
-Note the dates in your calendar.
+Only a parent or legal guardian may attend with the teen — other family members (such as siblings, grandparents, or other relatives) are not permitted as substitutes.
+Please ensure that you are both available on the orientation date for your chosen session, and that the teen is available for the one-hour training session.
+Be sure to mark the date on your calendar.

-• Teen (with parental approval) must agree to criminal background check which will be processed prior to the orientation.
+• Teen (with parental approval) must agree to criminal background check which will be processed prior to the orientation and sent to the parent’s address listed on the application.

 • Teen must agree to come in once a week for 3 hours, for their 3-month session; same day, same time, same job (either animal care kennels or cattery).
 We do not offer make-up days.